-Supportive organisational structure and management Group expertise and economies of scale; Actively working with and supporting Business Unit management teams on growth agenda and strategy; Cost synergies created by leveraging infrastructure and processes in established countries; Applying Group best practices across different areas such as HR, IT, procurement, merchandising and sustainability; and Allocating capital for further development.
-Excellence in service Focusing on delivering excellent service for our customers who are primarily SMEs, small installers and independent builders; Differentiated business models with competitive advantage; Offering energy efficient products and sustainable product solutions; Investing in our online trading capability and improving our branch network; and High profile and convenient locations.
-Strong financial base Delivering sustainable long-term returns for shareholders; Generating strong cash flow from operations; and Maintaining a strong balance sheet.
-Ethics and integrity Commitment to the highest standards of ethics and integrity; Respect for our customers and colleagues; and Sharing best practice and guidance on ethics, integrity and sustainability.
+- Group expertise and economies of scale; - Actively working with and supporting Business Unit management teams on growth agenda and strategy; - Cost synergies created by leveraging infrastructure and processes in established countries; - Applying Group best practices across different areas such as HR, IT, procurement, merchandising and sustainability; and - Allocating capital for further development.

+- Focusing on delivering excellent service for our customers who are primarily SMEs, small installers and independent builders; - Differentiated business models with competitive advantage; - Offering energy efficient products and sustainable product solutions; - Investing in our online trading capability and improving our branch network; and - High profile and convenient locations.

+- Delivering sustainable long-term returns for shareholders; - Generating strong cash flow from operations; and - Maintaining a strong balance sheet.

+Ethics and integrity

+- Commitment to the highest standards of ethics and integrity; - Respect for our customers and colleagues; and - Sharing best practice and guidance on ethics, integrity and sustainability.